duncanka/BECAUSE/README.md

 * **PTB**: 47 documents randomly selected from sections 2-23 of the Penn Treebank (Marcus et al., 1994).
 We excluded WSJ documents that were either earnings reports or corporate leadership/structure announcements, as both tended to be merely short lists of names/numbers.
 Again, we provide offset annotations named to match the raw PTB files, but the raw files require an LDC subscription.

-Note that we are currently working on an enhanced and further expanded version of this corpus (hence the version number).
+Note that we are currently working on an enhanced and further expanded version of this corpus.
 That version will include about 20% more documents, and the annotations will be made more consistent for treatment of edge cases.
-The future release will also include annotations for instances where causal language overlaps with about 8 different other types of relations.
+The future release will also include annotations for instances where causal language overlaps with about 7 different other types of relations.
 (These cases are not handled fully consistently in this release.)

 #### Citations